A5pir1n/Pixel-Labeler/README.md

-# My Image Labeler
+# Pixel Labeler

-A tool for labeling foreground and background in images with advanced features such as local/global mode, customizable tolerance, redo/undo functionality, and integration with image recognition models.
+A tool for labeling ground truth box with foreground and background in images with advanced features such as local/global mode, customizable tolerance, redo/undo functionality, and integration with image recognition models.

 ## Installation